Prior to Earning a Bachelor's Degree

 - Additional materials as requested by the admission team

-Note: If you have some college credit but no 4-year degree, have been out of school for a few years or more, and may not currently qualify for transfer admission due to previous academic history, learn more about our Badger Ready program.
+Note: If you have at least 24 transferable credits but no 4-year degree, have been out of school for a few years or more, and may not currently qualify for transfer admission due to previous academic history, learn more about our Badger Ready program.

 Visiting Undergraduate (UNVS)

 As an UNVS student, you may take undergraduate courses UW-Madison for one term to transfer the credit back to your degree-granting institution.
 A minimum overall GPA of 2.0, as well as a 2.0 GPA in your most recent term is required for admission.
 In order to complete your Special student visitor application, you must submit sealed official transcripts from each institution attended.
 Transcripts should be submitted directly to Adult Career and Special Student Services for review.